 Countries resort to economic coercion to compel other countries to change their policies.
 The success of this strategy depends on the size of economic costs that sanctioners can impose on their opponents by distorting trade and financial flows.
 Yet, existing studies indicate that governments and companies can adjust to such distortions, thereby reducing effectiveness of economic coercion.
 Specifically, research on sanctions’ effect on foreign direct investment indicates that sanctioning countries’ companies reduce their investments in targeted countries only temporarily, whereas companies from third-party countries take advantage of this temporary reduction by increasing their investment levels in targeted countries.
 The key limitation of this research, however, is its country-level focus, which fails to capture company-level decisionmaking processes and factors shaping them.
 In this paper, we consider how sanctions affect companies’ decisions to invest in a targeted country and how companies respond to the risk of investment substitution from third-party countries.
 We investigate effects of sanctions announced by companies’ home governments, as well as other governments, and consider varying responses of companies in different economic sectors.
 To keep our models tractable, we concentrate on one sanctioned country, Russia, and use monthly data on nearly 3,000 companies from 77 countries to evaluate companies’ decisions to invest in Russia’s economy, from January 2003 to September 2017.
 This period includes a series of sanctions imposed against Russia by the US, EU members and other countries, as well as Russian counter-sanctions.
 Our results show that sanctions reduce the likelihood of new investments in Russia.

-“The Internationalization of Korean FDI” (with Randall W. Stone)
+“Dirty Work and the Americanization of Korean Firms” (with Randall W. Stone)

 “Predicting FDI Inflows: Exploring a Non-linear Relationship Between Peace Years, Natural Resources, and Rule of Law” (with Hye-Sung Kim )